quantumomics/I.IIRE/study.plan.md

 {B} Electrical Noise for the nucleic acid (DNA/RNA), protein, and enzymes:
 	a. respective to the molecules, and
 	b. noise constant derivation.

+{C} Humidity related study for the nucleic acid (DNA/RNA), protein, and enzymes:
+	All form of DNA,
+	rRNA
+	tRNA
+	snRNA
+	hnRNA